 Click on the profile of any staff member below for more information, including bios and instructions on how to make an advising appointment.
 Most appointments are booked via Symplicity.

-The following practitioners (many of whom are CLS alumni) are regional and subject-matter experts who have offered to share their knowledge with CLS students and alumni.
+The following practitioners (many of whom are Columbia Law School alumni) are regional and subject-matter experts who have offered to share their knowledge with Columbia students and alumni.
 They can be contacted directly for advice and information about their market, organization, and areas of legal expertise.

 - Lisa Bornstein, Washington, DC, civil rights advocacy, litigation, and policy